yon3zu/yon3zu/README.md

 - 💬 Ask me about anything, Except Maths :sweat_smile:

-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I waste most of my time playing games
+- ⚡ I waste most of my time for work in front of computer

 - 👨‍💻 I'm the founder of XploitSec And LinuXploit